edgelesssys/marblerun.sh/content/docs/introduction.md

 Marblerun guarantees that the topology of your distributed app adheres to a Manifest specified in simple JSON.
 Marblerun verifies the integrity of services, bootstraps them, and sets up encrypted connections between them.
 If a node fails, Marblerun will seamlessly substitute it with respect to the rules defined in the Manifest.

-To keep things simple, Marblerun issues one concise remote attestation statement for your whole distributed app.
+To keep things simple, Marblerun issues one concise remote-attestation statement for your whole distributed app.
 This can be used by anyone to verify the integrity of your distributed app.

 ## Key features

-* Authentication and integrity verification of microservices :lock:
+* Authentication and integrity verification of microservices wrt.
+Manifest :lock:
+* Secrets management for microservices :key:
-* Provisioning of certificates, configurations, and application artifacts :package:
+* Provisioning of certificates, configurations, and parameters :package:
-* Remote attestation for the confidentiallity and integrity over the whole cluster :globe_with_meridians:
+* Remote attestation of the entire cluster :globe_with_meridians:

 ## Overview